+Other Control Options

 Consult County Extension Agent

 Grape Vinegar Fly

 Adults are small, yellowish flies and are attracted to fermenting fruit of all kinds.
 The larva is 1/4” long maggot shaped and can be found in damaged fruit.
 Eggs are laid in the exposed fruit tissues and emerging larvae feed on the berries.
 Main damage from the pest is sour rot organisms it carries from bunch to bunch.
 Any practice that reduces bunch rot will also reduce population of the vinegar fly.